Geometrical Quantum Chemical Engine: GENERAL FRAMEWORK

 where the first term on the right hand side (RHS) of Eq.~\eqref{HS} is the von Neumann entropy $S^{\rm vN}:=-{\rm Tr}[\hat{\rho}(\theta)\ln\hat{\rho}(\theta)]$ of the system S. Equation~\eqref{HS} contains the excess entropy $S^{\mathrm{ex}}(\theta)$ defined as

+We should note that the housekeeping entropy $S^{\rm hk}$ to maintain the steady state is not discussed in the main text, because it can be decoupled from $S^{\mathrm{HS}}$.
+See Appendix~\ref{housekeeping} for $S^{\rm hk}$.
+Thus, the contribution of the Joule heating, which is $T S^{\rm hk}$, is safely distinguishable from the contribution discussed in the main text.

-To discuss the performance of the engine, we introduce the one-cylce averaged entropy production defined as:
+To discuss the performance of the engine, we introduce the one-cycle averaged entropy production defined as:

-According to the KL inequality $S^{\mathrm{KL}}(\theta) \geq 0$, the entropy production is always positive semidefinite, i.e.\,$\sigma \geq 0$.
+According to the inequality $S^{\mathrm{HS}}(\theta) \geq 0$, the entropy production is always positive semidefinite, i.e.\,$\sigma \geq 0$.
 This $\sigma$ is related to the dissipative availability $A:=T\sigma$~\cite{Brandner-Saito,Hino2021}.
 In other words, nonzero $\sigma$ means that the system is driven by a geometrical variable such as the BSN curvature.
 Thus, $\sigma$ plays a key role in nonequilibrium thermodynamics.
-Introducing
+Introducing the {\it mechanical work}

 with $\dot{\lambda}:=\frac{d}{d\theta}\lambda(\theta)$, we also have a scalar function

 which satisfies the inequality